hive-tools/sql-updater/README.md

 We support to create databases and tables in Hive.
 With this tool everytime you execute a query we are going to check if the database exists before to execute your query (otherwise it will fail).

 If table already exists we are going to drop it and create it again.
-After all the process we repair your tables, so you don't have to care about adding the `MSK REPAIR` command in every single file.
+After all the process we repair your tables, so you don't have to care about adding the `MSCK REPAIR` command in every single file.

 ### Philosophy